 Puma tank top, Levi’s jeans, Vans belt from Ollie Gang Shop

 Angie is Corina’s sister-in-law.
-She was an Olympic swimmer for 11 years, and even has 4 bronze medals.
-She misses exercise because unfortunately the prison’s gym closed down after some “apes” broke the treadmill.
+She was an Olympic swimmer for 11 years, she even has four bronze medals—she misses exercise, the prison’s gym closed down after some “apes” broke the treadmill.
 She married and left for Greece where she found work as a wedding photographer.
-Had three kids, but now her mother takes care of them.
+Had three kids, but now her mother now takes care of them.
 When they come to visit, they play on the slide in the photo.

-“I miss my kids and peace most.
-It’s a jungle here.
+“I miss my kids and peace most - it’s a jungle here.
 But I miss sneakers, too.
 Not wearing them, but buying them.
 When I go to court or on visiting days I like to wear really high heels, leggings, and a dress.
 I like Dior, Nike, and Puma too.
-I don’t wear makeup.
-The makeup the prison shop sells is shit.
+I don’t wear make-up either.
+The make-up the prison shop sells is shit.
 You can get some from home if it's hidden it in the fruit your visitors are allowed to bring.
 You learn that the first month here.
 As long as you're not smuggling drugs they're not that bothered."